Alrope123/href/README.md

 To submit your custom model / change the configuration of your model to be evaluated on HREF's evaluation set and posted on the [leaderboard](), create a Github issue or directly email us at xxxATallenaiDOTorg with either the model generation configuration you have created in Option 1 in **Evaluate a custom model**.

 ## Human Agreement Analysis
-To calculate the human agreement rate of an evaluation method on HREF human agreement set, run:
+To calculate the human agreement rate of an evaluation method on HREF human agreement set (Section 3 and 4 in the paper), run:
 ```bash
 href calculate_agreement \
     --annotator llama3.1-70b_basic_w_reference \